sghpjuikit/player/README.md

 - Overall
   - Kotlin: follow [official style giude](https://kotlinlang.org/docs/reference/coding-conventions.html)
-  - Java: I encourage using Kotlin instead
+  - Java: It is encouraged to write any new code on Kotlin

 - Logging